darwinhc/data-proffesionals-salary-india-2022.data-analysis/README.md

 Cleaning the data and creating columns that expand the useful information

+Where we first identify the currency, since different currencies were found, then we separate the reference time for the salary payments, then we obtain the salary number without units or reference times, and finally we estimate the monthly salary, which will serve as an indicator of the salary per person.

+salarypermonth = salaryperyear/12

+salarypermonth = salaryperhour\*8\*5\*4

+And the change of the currency was made in this way *salary/exchangerate*

 ``` r
 df$salary_currency <- substr(df$Salary, 1, 1)
 df$salary_currency <- ifelse(startsWith(df$Salary, "AFN"), "AFN", df$salary_currency)